-If you’re traveling to Japan, it can be extremely helpful to learn at least a few key Japanese etiquette tips and taboos.
+If you’re traveling to Japan, it can be extremely helpful to learn at least a few key points when it comes to Japanese etiquette and taboos.

 Japanese people are extremely polite and welcoming (one of the best things about visiting Japan), but many travelers worry about accidentally offending them by saying or doing the wrong thing.

 That being said, making a little effort can go a long way, and Japanese people are extremely appreciative when travelers make the effort to learn their customs.

 We hope the etiquette tips below help you get more out of your trip to Japan – and by following them, you’ll be sure to impress Japanese people along the way!